What's on this list and what isn't

 A story is defined here as prose fiction of fewer than 17,500 words—roughly a narrative you can read in an hour or less.

-This list comprises the greatest crime, mystery and detective stories of all times, places and cultures.
+This list comprises the greatest stories in the crime, mystery and detective genre of all times, places and cultures.

 • short stories (The Murders in the Rue Morgue)